ccat3z/stars/README.md

 * [darlinghq/darling](https://github.com/darlinghq/darling): Darwin/macOS emulation layer for Linux
 * [home-sweet-gnome/dash-to-panel](https://github.com/home-sweet-gnome/dash-to-panel): An icon taskbar for the Gnome Shell.
 This extension moves the dash into the gnome main panel so that the application launchers and system tray are combined into a single panel, similar to that found in KDE Plasma and Windows 7+.
 A separate dock is no longer needed for easy access to running and favorited applications.
 * [nreco/data](https://github.com/nreco/data): Fast DB-independent DAL for .NET Core:  abstract queries, SQL commands builder, schema-less data access, POCO mapping (micro-ORM).
+* [asg017/dataflow](https://github.com/asg017/dataflow): An experimental self-hosted Observable notebook editor, with support for FileAttachments, Secrets, custom standard libraries, and more!
 * [qgaye/DataStructures](https://github.com/qgaye/DataStructures): 数据结构 Java
 * [alibaba/DataX](https://github.com/alibaba/DataX): None
 * [date-fns/date-fns](https://github.com/date-fns/date-fns): ⏳ Modern JavaScript date utility library ⌛️